As an Amazon Associates we earn from qualifying purchases. For more information check our Affiliate disclaimer page.

 Fast worn-out blades require frequent sharpening.
 You should check your blades after the match.
 Follow the steps below:

-- You’ll feel the blade line has some irregular adjustments.
-It is the sign to sharpen the skate.
+• You’ll feel the blade line has some irregular adjustments.
+It is a sign to sharpen the skate.

-How to do a hockey stop on ice skates?
+How does a hockey stop on ice skates?

 There are many ways to stop on a hockey skate.
 Stopping on the skate is very basic in this game.
 The more you furnish this skill, the better player you become.

-There are tons of ways to stop on ice skates.
+There are tons of ways to bake hockey skates.
 The simplest way is T-Stop.
 Let’s jump below to learn the skill:

 FAQ